remigioamc/nexu-backend-test/nexu-test/README.md

 npm run dev
 ```

-Once the server is running, you can test the API endpoints using tools such as Postman or Insomia, please note a collection for insomina is provided in this repository (addInsomniaURL)
+Once the server is running, you can test the API endpoints using tools such as Postman or Insomia, please note a collection for insomina is provided in this repository [link]([https://duckduckgo.com](https://github.com/lizeth9797/nexu-backend-test/blob/karina/endpointsTest.json))

 ## Routes
 Find the routes in routes/models.js